Timber Frame Manufacturing Using Locally Sourced Timber

 A time-lapse video of a raising done in Pincher Creek, Alberta, can be seen here.

-We also engineer custom orders for siding, trim, moulding, fascia, and flooring, as well as stunning staircases and railings.
-From our sawmill to our timberwrights shop, we use a unique blend of twenty first century technology and old world craftsmanship in our timber frame building style.
+As timber frame engineering specialists, we also engineer custom orders for siding, trim, moulding, fascia, and flooring, as well as stunning staircases and railings.
+From our sawmill to our timberwrights shop, our timber frame manufacturers use a unique blend of twenty first century technology and old world craftsmanship in our timber frame building style.